apache/dubbo-website/blog/en-us/dubbo-generic-invoke.md

-# Generic Calls of Dubbo
+# Generic invoke of Dubbo
-The generic call could be considered to be used in the following cases:
+The generic invoke could be considered to be used in the following cases:
 - Service test platform
 - API service gateway

-The generic call is mainly used when the consumer does not have an API interface; instead of introducing the interface jar package, the service call is initiated directly through the GenericService interface, and all POJOs in the parameters and return values are represented by a `Map`.
+The generic invoke is mainly used when the consumer does not have an API interface; instead of depending the interface jar package, the service call is initiated directly through the GenericService interface, and all POJOs in the parameters and return values are represented by a `Map`.
-Generic calls do not require attention on the server and can be exposed as normal services.
+Generic invoke does not require attention on the server and can be exposed as normal services.

-Next, let's take a look at how the consumer uses generic calls for service calls.
+Next, let's take a look at how the consumer uses generic invoke for service call.

-### Generic calls through Spring XML configuration
+### Generic invoke through Spring XML configuration

 Declare `generic="true"` in Spring configuration, such as